Art and Design

 • creates a lively, exciting and stimulating environment

-• promotes the concept that acquiring Art and Design knowledge and skills provides the foundation for understanding the world around the children
+• promotes the concept that acquiring Art and Design knowledge and skills provides the foundation for understanding the world around us

 • develops creativity and expression